KSP-KOS/KOS/doc/source/structures/vessels/deltav.rst

     After calling FORCECALC(), the deltaV values you see will be quite wrong for a few update ticks, while the game calculates the new values.
-    Unfortunately, there isn't a good way for a kerobscript to find out when the answer is final and the recalculation is over.
+    Unfortunately, there isn't a good way for a kerboscript to find out when the answer is final and the recalculation is over.
 (Sorry, we tried, but couldn't find the API call in KSP that would tell us this.)